goauthentik/authentik/website/docs/user-group/user/user_basic_operations.md

 I the user has lost its credentials, you can send a recovery link when selecting a user in list or detail view:

 -   Generate a recover link by on the "Copy recover link" button.
     A notification will appear on your browser with the link to sent to the user.
 -   Send an email with the recovery link to the user address by clicking on the "Email recovery link" button.
     This option will only work if you avec properly [configured a SMTP server during the installation](../../installation/docker-compose.md#email-configuration-optional-but-recommended) and set an email address for the user.

+    After clicking on the button, the user should have recieved the mail.
+If that's not the case, check if the mail server parameters [are properly configured](../../troubleshooting/emails.md).

 ## Deactivate/Delete user